 If the tenant stops or rectifies the violation within 3 days, landlords must cease further eviction proceedings against them.
 However, if they don’t, landlords can escalate the matter to a relevant court.

 The 3 days notice to quit, on the other hand, applies to violations that can’t be cured.
-A good example of such a violation is where the tenant causes excessive property damage.
+A good example of such a violation is where the tenant causes excessive property damage that cannot be remedied by the security deposit alone.

 To evict a tenant for engaging in illegal activity, landlords must give them a 3 days notice to quit before proceeding with their eviction.
 In California, illegal activity includes unlawful business activity, criminal threats, and criminal nuisances.